nicoleshisia2016/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays all the lines in the file
+Displays all lines of a file and icludes capital letters